kmmenna/dotfiles/README.md

 $ cd .dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to create symlinks to the modules, like git:

 ```
-$ stow .
+$ stow git
 ```